epam/edp-install/docs/operator-guide/logsight-integration.md

 * **SAAS** - online system; for this solution a connection string is required.
 * **Self-deployment** - local installation.

 To work with Logsight, a new **Deployment Risk stage** must be added to the pipeline.
-On this stage, the logs are analysed with the help of Logsight mechanisms.
+On this stage, the logs are analyzed with the help of Logsight mechanisms.

 On the **verification screen** of Logsight, continuous verification of the application deployment can be monitored, and tests can be compared for detecting test flakiness.